 بَبْ

-- Arabic letters change shape when connected with other letters
+- Arabic letters undergo shape changes when connected with other letters as they form ligatures.

 أَنْفٌ |